What is apigenin?

 Chamomile tea has traditionally been used for relieving insomnia for many years.
 Its usage was so commonplace that researchers have studied its active molecules, which include apigenin.

-A small study saw 34 adults aged between 18-65 years of old suffering from chronic insomnia given chamomile flower extract, with at least 2.5 mg of apigenin .
-The participants had experienced the condition for six months or longer and had a total daily sleep time of 6.5 or less.
+A small study saw 34 chronically insomniac adults between 18-65 years old given chamomile flower extract, with at least 2.5 mg of apigenin .
+The participants had experienced the condition for six months or longer and had a total daily sleep time of 6.5 hours or less.

 While it did not appear to have an impact on sleep quality itself, the researchers did observe a modest improvement in daytime functioning.
-They concluded that chamomile may be useful to improve daytime functioning in those suffering from insomnia.
+They concluded that chamomile may be useful to improve daytime functioning for people suffering from insomnia.

 Apigenin for anxiety and depression